Anirban166/Resume-Ranker/README.md

 (6) Files iteration / Reading all files in a directory: <br>
 Status: Solved by implemented a for each loop iterating through the files in a directory with only pdf/doc listing as specified in Filechooser class and then differentiating from those two based on their ending name.

-(7) File Redundancy on both blocks due to previous I/O methods. <br>
-Status: Solved by introducing f-parameters on each block.

-(8) Keyword Input rather than hardcoded String array: <br>
-Status: Solved by taking a scanner object with a line as input which is split into keywords seperated by whitespace.
-(Input must be keywords in a line seperated by blankspace)

 Extras
 ---